rualark/Recall/README.md

 If your primary associations contain sensitive information you’d rather not reveal, you can create multiple groups.
 Use simpler, less sensitive associations to protect the more critical information in the next group.

+## Examples of strong assiciations

+All people are different, and some topics may have deeper associations for you, you can use the following list of examples for inspiration:

+- **People.** - People you met, what situations happened, what your feelings were about them and situations.
+Detailed descriptions help to make sure you don't forget.
+- **Timeline.** - Your countries, flats, jobs, projects, hobbies - ordered by the timeline.
+You can specify the years in the questions.
+Make sure you add hints to avoid ambiguity when solving the puzzle.
+- **Something your favorite.** - Games?
+Music?
+Movies?
+Places?
+Something else?
+Describe your unique feelings or situations around them and make sure they are personal to you.
+For example, don't describe what happens in the movie as it will be easy to guess for someone else.

 ## Technical details

 For instance, you might describe 30 of your favorite games, with each game name paired with a unique description.
 These associations form the foundation of the encryption process.